 This little paradise has been my home for almost 6 months and therefore I know all the ins and outs of island.
 Looking for a secret sunrise spot high up on a mountain?
 Check out my article about the best Best Viewpoints In Koh Tao.
 Are you interested in a coastal walk away from all the noisy motorbikes, a path that is only accessible on foot and leads you to the most remote bays or want to check out a spooky abandoned resort on the deserted side of the island?
 My article What To Do In Koh Tao is definitely worth checking out!

 Are you going with your partner or are you going to party hard?
 Don't end up on the wrong side of the island!
 Let me help you find the perfect accommodation for you in my article Where To Stay In Koh Tao.
 For sure other islands will be of interested for you as well.
 Check out my Island Hopping Thailand Tips, What Is The Best Island In Thailand or Thailand Island Hopping Routes.
 All of them with a lot of information so you know what to expect on which island.

-If you like this article, please Pin it on Pinterest or share it on Facebook.
-Thank you very much.
-May you have any specific questions please leave a comment and I would be more than happy to answer them!
-Enjoy Thailand!
+May you have any specific questions about traveling to Koh Tao then please leave me a comment and I would be more than happy to answer them!